CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

 .text:0000000180009EE7 Java_ESKID_AwUlqtUfLk_0 endp
 ```

-Subsequently we observe 3 strings as arguments for the **single** `call` .
-It's obvious that these strings are class name, method name and signature.
+Subsequently we observe 3 strings as arguments for the **single** `call`. we can obviously know that these strings are class name, method name and signature.

 ### Another Thunk Function